reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Query

-The `use_query` hook is used fetch Django ORM queries.
+This hook is used [read](https://www.sumologic.com/glossary/crud/) data from the Django ORM.

-The function you provide into this hook must return either a `Model` or `QuerySet`.
+The query function you provide must return either a `#!python Model` or `#!python QuerySet`.

 === "components.py"